 Iconic Simplicity.
 The Vital Role of IconsIconic Simplicity.
 The Vital Role of Icons The article on basic principles and the most important features of icon design for applications and websites, supported with examples by Tubik designers.

 They are small but vital for the efficiency rate of any application or website.
 They look simple but take loads of time and effort to feel that way.
 They follow you on any step of interaction with a product although users rarely – say never – think how important they are for the success and speed of this interaction.
-They have the power to do anything with a user: help, support, engage, encourage, clarify, simplify or vise versa confuse, annoy, disorient and so on and so forth.
-They are iconic in effective user interface.
+They have the power to do anything with a user: help, support, engage, encourage, clarify, simplify or vice versa confuse, annoy, disorient, and so on and so forth.
+They are iconic in an effective user interface.
 They are icons.

-The vital role of icons is not a secret for web and app designers now, it is mentioned in numerous articles and books on design, presented in workshops and webinars, shown in numerous case studies.
-We decided to add our two cents to this bulk of knowledge about icons, as this theme seems really constant and demanded.
+The vital role of icons is not a secret for web and app designers now, it is mentioned in numerous articles and books on design, presented in workshops and webinars, and shown in numerous case studies.
+We decided to add our two cents to this bulk of knowledge about icons, as this theme seems really constant and demanding.

 The essence of an icon

 Basically, an app or desktop icon is an image that having a kind of symbolic and metaphoric potential becomes the element of navigation in the process of interaction.
 In deeper explanation, an icon is a visual symbol representing some action, thing, person, real or virtual.